Animal models of depression: Criteria for valid animal models of depression

 An appropriate animal model of human depression should fulfill the following criteria as much as possible: strong phenomenological similarities and similar pathophysiology (face validity), comparable etiology (construct validity), and common treatment (predictive validity).
-Again, depression is a heterogeneous disorder and its many symptoms are hard to be produced in laboratory animals.
-The question therefore remains whether we can know the animal is "depressed".
-Actually, few models of depression fully fit these validating criteria, and most models currently used rely on either actions of known antidepressants or responses to stress.
+Depression is a heterogeneous disorder and its many symptoms are hard to produce in laboratory animals.
+When studying depression used in animals originally, symptoms equivalent to odd social behavior and emotion were used to determine if the animal had depression.
+The question therefore remains whether we can know if the animal is "depressed".
+They are unable to have the emotions that are associated specifically with humans, like sadness.
+Few models of depression fully fit these validating criteria, and most models currently used rely on either actions of known antidepressants or responses to stress.
 It is not necessary for an "ideal" animal model of depression to exhibit all the abnormalities of depression-relevant behaviors, just as not all patients manifest every possible symptom of depression.

-Antidepressant screening tests

-Antidepressant screening tests, not like the models which can be defined as an [organism] or a particular state of an organism that reproduces aspects of human pathology, provide only an end-point behavioral or physiological measure designed to assess the effect of the genetic, pharmacological, or environmental manipulation.